Mark Bradford: Tomorrow is Another Day

 Production I Publication Grant

-In conjunction with the U.S. Pavilion exhibition, Bradford will embark on a six-year collaboration with the Venice social cooperative nonprofit Rio Tera dei Pensieri, which provides employment opportunities to men and women incarcerated in Venice to create artisanal goods and other products and supports their re-integration into society.
-VIA’s support is directed at a catalogue encompassing Bradford’s artistic and social practice that will accompany his U.S. Pavilion exhibition and community outreach in Venice.
+In conjunction with the U.S. Pavilion exhibition, Bradford embarked on a six-year collaboration with the Venice social cooperative nonprofit Rio Tera dei Pensieri, which provides employment opportunities to men and women incarcerated in Venice to create artisanal goods and other products and supports their re-integration into society.
+VIA’s support is directed at a catalogue encompassing Bradford’s artistic and social practice that accompanies his U.S. Pavilion exhibition and community outreach in Venice.